dBish6/SDAT_QAP2/README.md

 # SDAT_QAP2
+__This respository is now archived__ - the project has moved to https://github.com/dBish6/class-work/tree/master/Semester4/SDAT_QAP2.

 This is my second QAP (Quantitative Assessment Point) project in my Software Design, Architecture, Testing class from Semester 4 2022.
 Solfware Development, Keyin Collage